aazaff/teachPaleobiology/LabExercise4.md

 Here are a few things to remember about community matrices.

 1. Samples are sometimes called sites or quadrats, but those are sub-discipline specific terms that should be avoided.
-Stick with samples because it has a universally applicable.
+Stick with samples because it is universally applicable.
 2. The columns do not have to be species per se.
 Columns could be other levels of the Linnean Hierarchy (e.g., genera, families) or some other ecological grouping (e.g., different habits, different morphologies).
 3. Since there is no such thing as a negative abundance, there should be no negative data in a Community Matrix.
 4. Sometimes we may not have abundance data, in which case we can substitute presence-absence data - i.e, is the taxon present or absent in the sample.
 This is usually represented with a 0 for absent and a 1 for present.